-C.3.1 Maintain the visual characteristics, scale, proportions, directional orientation, and rhythms that are created by the materials on historic non-residential structures constructed during the primary period of development of the district.
+C.3.1 Maintain the visual characteristics, scale, proportions, directional orientation, and rhythms that are created by the materials on existing historic structures in the district, in order to maintain the overall appearance and character of the district.
 Deviation from the materials on existing historic structures in the district will be considered on a case-by-case basis.
-The use of unfinished or clear-finished metals will be considered on a case-by-case basis.
+The use of Uunfinished or clear-finished metals are not allowed will be considered on a case-by-case basis.